LukeUpThere/Freebies-for-MPs/README.md

 - Each MP page is then webscraped using Selenium and BeautifulSoup.
 Data is then applied to MP objects held in a dictionary.
 - MatPlotLib and general data analysis can then be used to see broader trends across this dataset.
 ---
 In the 2021 to 2022 tax year, almost 10 million pounds were accepted across the UK House of Commons in MP financial interests.
-Of this, nearly three quarters (75%) went to Conservative MP's, despite them only holding  just over half (54%) of the HoC seats.
+Of this, nearly three quarters (75%) went to Conservative MP's, despite them only holding  just over half (54%) of the House of Commons seats.

 On average, an MP in this tax year received £15,400 in financial interests.
-However, both the average Conservative an Liberal Democrat MPs recived over 30% more than that (£20,887 and £20,302 respectively).
+However, both the average Conservative and Liberal Democrat MPs recived over 30% more than that (£20,887 and £20,302 respectively).

 The four MP's with the highest financial interests were all members of the conservative party, and combined recieved over three million pounds.
 Among them are former PM **Theresa May** who had stepped down shortly before the tax year began, and **Sir Geoffrey Cox**.